zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

-# Connect Oracle GoldenGate to Autonomous Transaction Processing
+# Connect Oracle GoldenGate to Autonomous Data Warehouse

 ## Introduction

-For the purposes of this workshop, Oracle Autonomous Transaction Processing (ATP) serves as the source database for your Oracle GoldenGate Marketplace deployment.
-This lab walks you through the steps to connect your Oracle GoldenGate Marketplace deployment to ATP.
+For the purposes of this workshop, Oracle Autonomous Data Warehouse (ADW) serves as the source database for your Oracle GoldenGate Marketplace deployment.
+This lab walks you through the steps to connect your Oracle GoldenGate Marketplace deployment to ADW.

 Estimated lab time: 10 minutes

 ### Objectives

 In this lab, you will:
-* Download the ATP credentials
+* Download the ADW credentials
-* Upload the ATP credentials to the Oracle GoldenGate Marketplace compute instance
+* Upload the ADW credentials to the Oracle GoldenGate Marketplace compute instance
-* Add the ATP credentials in the Oracle GoldenGate Administration Server
+* Add the ADW credentials in the Oracle GoldenGate Administration Server

 ### Prerequisites

 Follow the instructions for [Connecting to a Linux Instance ](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) to enter your private key for the Oracle GoldenGate Marketplace Compute instance.

-## **STEP 1:** Download the Source ATP Client Credentials
+## **STEP 1:** Download the Target ADW Client Credentials

-1. Navigate back to the Source ATP Autonomous Database Details page, and then click **DB Connection**.
+1. Navigate back to the Target ADW Autonomous Database Details page, and then click **DB Connection**.

     ![Open ATP Service Console](images/02-01.png)